BTK203/Hyperdrive/README.md

-# Hyperdrive 2019 Comp Bot Test 1
+# Hyperdrive 2019 Comp Bot Test 1 Backup Code
-This branch stores the code from the testing done on 3695's 2019 competition bot, to be merged to develop.
+This branch only exists to store the code that definitely worked on 2019 bot in case the merge from "2019-comp-bot-test-1" to "develop" fails terribly.
-This code is also backed up to the "2019-comp-bot-test-1-backup" branch.